1. What is the difference between Travel Grants, Exchange Grants and Continuation Grants?

 22. I don’t understand the 1:1 match requirement for Exchange Grants.
 Can you please explain?

+Please note: The 1:1 match is removed for 2022 Exchange Grants.
 For every dollar of NET/TEN funding requested in an Exchange Grant proposal, the applicant must show an equal amount of cash or in-kind support from other sources in their proposed budgets.
 Projects with budgets of $6,000 or less may use in-kind contributions for all of the match, if applicants wish.
 Projects with budgets greater than $6,000 must use cash for at least half of the match, but the remainder can be from in-kind contributions.
 Any partner in an Exchange Grant may provide the match; it does not need to come equally from each applicant.

 Project Budget = $6,000